iamtommetcalfe/website/README.md

 If any linting or formatting issues are found during the commit process, the commit will fail, and you'll need to fix the issues before you can commit your changes.
 This helps maintain code quality and consistency throughout the codebase.

-For more information about linting and formatting, see the [Linting Guide](docs/linting-guide.md).

 ## Static Site Generation

 The website uses [vite-ssg](https://github.com/antfu/vite-ssg) to generate static HTML for all routes during the build process.
 This provides several benefits: